NYPL/nypl-library-card-app/README.md

 $ docker-compose start
 ```

+To see changes reflected locally, you must stop both the container as well as the image.
+This will force a new image to be created when you start a fresh container.

 ### Current Limitation

 The Library Card App makes use of cookies to create, store, send, and verify CSRF tokens to prevent malicious attacks through the app's forms.
 In production builds, the CSRF token is stored in a secure cookie.
 Secure cookies require the use of https so unless your localhost is set up to run https, the production Docker builds will not work locally.
 This is an issue since running `npm run build` and `npm start` also create secure cookies and require localhost to support https.
 Although this is a problem for testing the production build of the application locally, this is not an issue when deploying to NYPL's production server.